-Two review authors (from MK, SC, and LT) independently carried out title, abstract, and full-text screening, with arbitration by a third review author (RJB) when necessary.
-In this systematic review, we combined both retrospective and prospectively acquired data in the meta-analysis.
-Retrospective data are outcome data acquired, analysed, unblinded, and known to the trial Chief Investigator before registration of the systematic review protocol (PROSPERO reference 42017056965; registered 10 February 2017; Boyle 2017).
-Prospectively acquired data are those data known to the trial Chief Investigator, in analysed and unblinded form, before 10 February 2017.
-This systematic review used participantlevel data from all trials when possible.
-We invited the authors of each included trial to collaborate in accordance with Section 26.2 of the updated Cochrane Handbook for Systematic Reviews of Interventions (Stewart 2019).
-We asked all trial authors to provide individual participant data.
-One review author (from LT and MK) sent a data request email to the first and corresponding authors of the associated trial listing the variables required for the analysis
+For this update of the review, two review authors (from MK, SC, and RJB) independently carried out title, abstract, and full-text screening, with arbitration by a third review author (RP) when necessary.
+We combined both retrospective and prospectively acquired data in the meta-analysis.
+Retrospective data are outcome data acquired, analysed, unblinded, and known to the trial investigators before registration of the systematic review protocol (PROSPERO reference 42017056965; registered 10 February 2017) (Boyle 2017).
+Prospectively acquired data are those data known to the trial investigators, in analysed and unblinded form, before 10 February 2017.
+We used participant-level data from all trials when possible.
+We invited the authors of each included trial to collaborate in accordance with Chapter 26 of the Cochrane Handbook for Systematic Reviews of Interventions (Tierney 2021).
+We asked all trial authors to provide IPD.
+One review team member (MK or SC) sent a data request email to the first and corresponding authors of the associated trial listing the variables required for the analysis (Appendix 7).

-(Appendix 7).
 Following completion of a data sharing agreement, selected variables, or full data sets when appropriate permissions were obtained, were exchanged between researchers along with a data dictionary.
 If study authors were unable to provide participant-level data, we accepted appropriate summary data.